 Environmentally friendly solutions that generate an energy surplus

 A recent application that helps automate incineration monitoring at waste-burning facilities is Alibaba’s Cloud AI.
-Intelligent features that detect and adjust parameters help optimize the operational efficiency of incinerators, reduce toxic emissions, and maximize energy output.
+Intelligent features that detect and adjust parameters help optimise the operational efficiency of incinerators, reduce toxic emissions and maximise energy output.
 Deployed along 100 waste-burning facilities across 30 cities in China, this project has led to a yearly surplus of 360 million KWh of electricity being generated .

 Such measures help work towards UN SDG 11 and 12 – Clean Water and Sanitation and Responsible Consumption and Production.